-An advocate for providing high-quality education to all children, Sharon Contreras began her career as a high school English teacher in Rockford, Illinois, then went on to serve as a principal, area superintendent and an assistant superintendent.
+An advocate for providing high-quality education to all children, Dr. Contreras began her career as a high school English teacher in Rockford, Illinois, then went on to serve as a principal, area superintendent and an assistant superintendent.
 Throughout her tenure in Rockford, Illinois, Sharon worked diligently to implement a federal court order to desegregate the Rockford Public Schools.

 In 2004, Sharon accepted the position of Chief Academic Officer for the 52,000 student Clayton County Public Schools in Jonesboro, Georgia.
 In 2007, Sharon became the Chief Academic Officer for Providence Public Schools in Rhode Island.
 There she improved the graduation rate and rolled out the Providence Pathways initiative to provide high school students with greater access to career programming.
 While leading the Education Division in the Providence Public Schools, she was an advisory committee member for Ready2Learn Providence, served on the advisory committee for the Swearer Center for Public Service at Brown University and was co-chairperson for Governor Donald Cacieri’s Urban Education Task Force Early Literacy Committee.